kubernetes/community/contributors/design-proposals/cpu-manager.md

 _CPU Manager block diagram. `Policy`, `State`, and `Topology` types are factored out of the CPU Manager to promote reuse and to make it easier to build and test new policies.
-The shared state abstraction forms a basis for observability and checkpointing extensions._
+The shared state abstraction allows other Kubelet components to be agnostic of the CPU manager policy for observability and checkpointing extensions._

 #### Discovering CPU topology